Small-Loan-Studio/TGO/README.md

 If you or your lead have any questions drop by #tgo-programming.
 We're friendly and would love to help.

-> TODO: Does it make sense to break stuff&mdash;including all the eng-focused
-> commentary&mdash;into pillar specific onboarding docs at this point?

 ## People
 This is a large project! a full org chart is [available here][orgchart] but some